thoughtbot/constable/CONTRIBUTING.md

 ## JavaScript

 - ES6 JavaScript (no transpilation)
- - Lint Javascript using eslint
+- Lint JavaScript using ESLint
   - The ESLint configuration is in [`assets/.eslintrc.json`][eslint-config]

 [eslint-config]: /assets/.eslintrc.json